University of New Hampshire School of Law

-The University of New Hampshire Franklin Pierce School of Law is a public law school in Concord, New Hampshire, associated with the University of New Hampshire.
-It is the only law school in the state and was founded in 1973 by Robert H. Rines as the Franklin Pierce Law Center, named after the 14th President of the United States and New Hampshire native.
-(Pierce was the only U.S. President from the state of New Hampshire.)
+The University of New Hampshire Franklin Pierce School of Law is a public law school in Concord, New Hampshire, United States, associated with the University of New Hampshire.
+It is the only law school in the state and was founded in 1973 by Robert H. Rines and Frank DiPietro.
 The school is particularly well known for its Intellectual Property Law program.

 History

+The University of New Hampshire Franklin Pierce School of Law was founded in 1973 as the Franklin Pierce Law Center.
+At the time, it was affiliated with Franklin Pierce College, a private college in Rindge, New Hampshire, and operated under that college's charter.
+Both institutions are named for Franklin Pierce, the 14th President of the United States and the only to be from New Hampshire.
+The law center was also closely associated with the Academy of Applied Science, a research institute founded by Robert H. Rines, who is treated as the founder of the law school.
+As part of its opening, the Patent, Trademark, and Copyright Institute of George Washington University transferred to the law center as the PTC Research Foundation, including its flagship publication, IDEA.

-The University of New Hampshire Franklin Pierce School of Law was founded in 1973 as the Franklin Pierce Law Center, becoming the first law school in New Hampshire.
-On April 27, 2010, Franklin Pierce Law Center formally signed an affiliation agreement with the University of New Hampshire.
-The school was renamed the University of New Hampshire School of Law when the affiliation became effective.
+In 1976, the law center graduated its first class.
+That same year, it split from Franklin Pierce College, beginning its run as an independent law school.
+That would continue until April 27, 2010, when Franklin Pierce Law Center formally signed an affiliation agreement with the University of New Hampshire.
+The school was renamed the University of New Hampshire School of Law when the affiliation became effective; the name "Franklin Pierce" was later retained for the Franklin Pierce Center for Intellectual Property.

 At the alumni reception during the INTA Annual Meeting in 2019, Dean Carpenter announced the incorporation of "Franklin Pierce" back into the school's name.
 The school was renamed the University of New Hampshire Franklin Pierce School of Law.

-As of the 2023 rankings, among all ranked law schools in the United States, U.S. News & World Report ranked UNH Franklin Pierce Law 105th.
+As of the 2024 rankings, among all ranked law schools in the United States, U.S. News & World Report ranked UNH Franklin Pierce Law 98th.
 The school was ranked 48th by Above the Law's 2018 rankings which are outcome (i.e. bar passage rate and employment results) oriented, but was unranked in 2022.
-Pierce has been among the top 10 intellectual property law schools in the United States for the past 25 years.
+UNH Franklin Pierce has been among the top 10 intellectual property law schools in the United States for the past 30 years.
 In its 2021 ranking of "America's Best Intellectual Property Law Programs", U.S. News & World Report ranked UNH Law's program 4th in the nation in the intellectual property specialty rankings.
 Among online law schools, UNH was ranked #1 by Best Value Schools in 2022.